fcarvalhopacheco/sphinx-fcp/_build/html/_sources/README.md.txt

         ```
         ````

-13. Themes
+12. Other themes:

-+ Check [Sphinx-Themes](https://sphinx-themes.org).Then, choose one of the examples and follow their installation guide.
++ Check [Sphinx-Themes](https://sphinx-themes.org).
+Then, choose one of the examples and follow their installation guide.
 + Example:
-    - If you chose [Sphinx-rtd-theme](https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/), you can install it by doing the following:
+    - If choose [Sphinx-rtd-theme](https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/), you can install it by doing the following:

         1. Install the theme
             ```shell script
-            python -m pip install sphinx-book-theme
+            python -m pip install sphinx-rtd-theme
             ```

         2. Edit `conf.py` file with the following: